The most important Antioxidant to combat UV damage in your skin is – you guessed it, Vitamin C! However, it actually does so much more…

-This amazing, well-proven ingredient is an essential part of anyone’s routine who is truly creating a healthier, better-looking skin that ages incredibly slowly – isn’t that what we all wish for?
+This amazing, well-proven ingredient Vitamin C is an essential part of anyone’s routine who is truly creating a healthier, better-looking skin that ages incredibly slowly – isn’t that what we all wish for?

 The Action of Vitamin C in Your Skin

-- Assists with the action of many other vitamins in the skin
+- Is essential for the action of many other vitamins in the skin to occur

 - Repairs the redness from too-long exposure to the sun